-My review explains what makes the Grills experience unique and also rates the amenities.
-In addition, there are video tours of the accommodation and the Queen’s Grill Restaurant so you can see what they are really like.
+This review explains what makes the Queen Elizabeth Queen’s Grill experience unique.
+There are video tours of the accommodation and the exclusive Queen’s Grill Restaurant so you can see what they are really like.
 Click on the tabs above to navigate to each part of this review.

-- Excellent Queen’s Grill Restaurant
+Excellent Queen’s Grill Restaurant.

 About Queen Elizabeth Queen’s Grill

-Queen’s Grill is first-class on the Queen Elizabeth cruise ship.
+Queen’s Grill is first class on the Queen Elizabeth cruise ship.
 Queen’s Grill guests stay in the biggest suites and they also enjoy exclusive access to private areas of the cruise ship, like the Grills Lounge, the Grills Terrace and the Queen’s Grill Restaurant.